abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 Read the voltage from the ADC
 **Parameter:** (uint8_t) channel -  1 to 8
 **Parameter:** (uint8_t) mode - 0 = Single Ended or 1 = Differential
-When in differential mode setting channel to 1 will make IN1 = IN+ and IN2 = IN-
+When in differential mode, setting channel to 1 will make IN1 = IN+ and IN2 = IN-
-When in differential mode setting channel to 2 will make IN1 = IN- and IN2 = IN+
+When in differential mode, setting channel to 2 will make IN1 = IN- and IN2 = IN+
 **Returns:** (double) between 0V and the reference voltage
 ___